TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 # Chromatin loop analyses

 This folder documents the chromatin loop analyses demonstrated using the *E. scolopes* (stage 29) sample 212493 at 50 and 100 kb resolution, and the differential chromatin loop analyses samples demonstrated using the *E. scolopes* (stage 25) sample 212492 and 212493 (stage 29) at 50 and 100 kb resolution as examples.
-The analyses of chromatin loops conserved across species were done with higher coverage samples and an example shown is for the sample 409493  (samples 200409 and 212493 merged).
+The analyses of chromatin loops across species were done with higher coverage samples and an example shown is for the sample 409493 (samples 200409 and 212493 merged).

 ## Contents
 - [Get loops and genes in loop anchors](#get-loops-and-genes-in-loop-anchors)